-Bo mahe Simbegwire asebatimezi, naishondile hahulu.
-Bo ndatahe Simbegwire neba likile katata kubabalela mwanaa bona.
-Hanyinyani hanyinyani, nebaitutile kutaba hape kokusina bo mahe Simbegwire.
-Molipazulela, neba ina niku ambola kaza lizazi leo.
+Bo mahe Simbegwire anebatimezi, naishondile hahulu.
+Bo ndatahe Simbegwire neba likile katata kubabalela mwanaa bona wa musizani.
+Hanyinyani- hanyinyani, nebaitutile kutaba hape kokusina bo mahe Simbegwire.
+Molipazulela lizazi kaufela, neba ina niku ambola kaza lizazi leo.
 Manzibwani neba lukisa za mulalelo hamoho.
-Kasamulao wa kutapisa mikeke, bo ndatahe Simbegwire neba mutusa kwa musebezi wa sikolo wa kwandu.
+Kasamulaho wa kutapisa mikeke, bo ndatahe Simbegwire neba mutusanga kueza musebezi wa sikolo oezezwa kwandu.

 When Simbegwire’s mother died,